Thursday, September 21, 2017

 When the ship docked on the Thames River

 I never knew that Italian chess Master Roberto Cosulich had ever played a tournament in England.
-Apparently, it happened in 1965, the year when he and his family (his father was a shipowner) came back to Italy from South America, where he had learned to play chess – quite well – from German Argentine Grandmaster Hermann Pilnik.
-According to the Essex Chess Association’s web site, Cosulich took part in one of the minor tournaments (Premier Reserves A) of the 16th Whitsun Chess Congress, held in Ilford, a district of east London, from 4 to 7 June 1965.
+Apparently, it happened in 1965, the year when he and his family (his father was a ship’s captain) came back to Italy from South America, where he had learned to play chess — quite well — from German Argentine Grandmaster Hermann Pilnik.
+According to the BritBase website, Cosulich took part in one of the minor tournaments (Premier Reserves A) of the 16th Whitsun Chess Congress, held in Ilford, a district of east London, from June 4–7 June 1965.

 He would have achieved the national Master title the following year.